davidbetz/recursivecall-go/README.md

 > You could use Alpine, but I said *content from Alpine*.
 You want what it provides, if not Alpine as a whole.
 You could literally take the `xz` file and run with it.
 That said, there's little reason not to base your work on Alpine.

-So, we care less about a "base image" as we do the shared libraries within.
+We care less about a "base image" as we do the shared libraries within.
 Theoretically, if you're careful, you can create an image from `scratch`, dump in the Node binaries, then map each shared library from the host to the container.

 There is, however, a simpler out-of-the-box model: **Go**.